GreenSocs/qemu-qmp-machines/README.md

-# QMP Machines
+# Dynamic QAPI machine creation in QEMU

-This repo contains machines in order to test dynamic creation of machine in QEMU.
+This repository contains the work-in-progress state of the work done to create machine dynamically in QEMU.

+The general goal is to start from an empty QEMU configuration and add every using QAPI commands.
+In practice we target to use the _none_ machine a base and rely as little as possible on CLI options.
+We try to indtroduce QAPI commands required to populate the machine with various devices.

+QEMU current state is in this [fork](https://github.com/GreenSocs/qemu/tree/qmp-machine).
+See [PATCHES.md](PATCHES.md) for information about current development state.

+## Testing setup

-There are several submodules (qemu and firmware related repositories).
+This repository contains several submodules (qemu and firmware related repositories).
 Setting them up is not mandatory for testing.

-## Setup

 ### Requirements

+- make
+- dtc
 - python with pyyaml module

 ### QEMU setup